 What to do if you’ve been in a car accident

-Castro, who lives in Farmers Branch, was charged with three counts of intoxication manslaughter with a vehicle.
+Jose Castro, 29, of Farmers Branch, was arrested and charged with three counts of intoxication manslaughter, police said.

 Victim information wasn’t immediately available.